Joyal-Joshi/Digital_Blocks/5_Computer_Arch_using_FSM/README.md

 <img width="389" height="174" alt="image" src="https://github.com/user-attachments/assets/4fb01fc4-c956-4e15-bdf1-12992de5c930" />

+The original FSM should consist of variables a and b as the state, and the combinational circuit will convert it to the next state.
+However, this will lead to 2^64 different states, as each variable is 32 bits in size.
+A pattern can be observed among these states depending on the operations done.
+The states can be classified wrt these patterns.
+The next state only depends on these subclass and the status bits, calculated from the variables.
+The sub-class can replace the old states.

+Hence, the FSM can be divided into two parts: a Control FSM and a Datapath FSM.
+The control FSM converts the current state and status bits to the next state and the control bits for the Datapath FSM.
+The Datapath FSm will convert the variables for t he next state.

 From the FSM diagram, three distinct states can be identified for the above problem.
 The start, loop and stop.
 The sequential circuit for the problem will consist of three registers which can store the values of a, b and the state.

-Instead of having the states, the values of a and b can be used as state values, but it will lead to large number of states.
-Hence, the state along with he status calculated from the values(z) can be used to shrink the available states.
-The values of a and b can considered as internal states.

 The combinational circuits take the state value and internal states a and b to calculate the next state.
 The combinational circuit can also be replaced with a lookup table made of ROM.
 32 bit registers should be enough to solve this problem.

 https://github.com/user-attachments/assets/5648d2c4-5d18-4aa6-996f-021d53368ff1